yusy4code/ibm-i_programming/README.md

-# rpgle_programming
+# RPGLE Programming

-Code samples of RPGLE programming
+Here I would be posting the code samples of my RPGLE programming.
+Single repository with folders for each topic